Dortmund taking it day by day on Haller, says Terzic

-BERLIN: Borussia Dortmund manager Edin Terzic said on Tuesday the unusual nature of striker Sebastien Haller's illness made it difficult for the club to plot out his return.
+BERLIN: Borussia Dortmund coach Edin Terzic said on Tuesday the unusual nature of striker Sebastien Haller’s (pix) illness made it difficult for the club to plot out his return.

 Haller, who returned in January after six months’ treatment for testicular cancer, scored his first goal for Dortmund in his side’s 5-1 home win over Freiburg on Saturday.

-Speaking ahead of Wednesday’s German Cup clash at local rivals Bochum, Terzic said the club’s doctors and coaches were constantly in “open and honest communication” about how best to re-integrate the returning striker.
+Speaking ahead of Wednesday’s German Cup clash at local rivals Bochum, Terzic said the club’s doctors and coaches were constantly in “open and honest communication” about how best to reintegrate the striker.

 “It’s a situation that none of us can really assess.
-Neither Sebastian, myself nor our medical department had any experience of something like this,“ Terzic said at the club’s training base in Dortmund.
+Neither Sebastien, myself nor our medical department had any experience of something like this,“ Terzic said at the club’s training base in Dortmund.

 “When someone comes back from an ACL tear or a shoulder injury, we can make an estimation because we have experience there.
 But with this we are all inexperienced, so the solution is open and honest communication.”